CSUF-ACM/course-calendar/README.md

 If you need some more help with git commands, please visit [Git Command Tutorial](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html)

-If you have any questions or need more help, please contact the Project Lead {username@csu.fullerton.edu}
+If you have any questions or need more help, please contact the Project Lead, William Bui {username@csu.fullerton.edu}